Welcome to Thinkst Canary!

 - After trying the Canary's automatic registration, you see this error:

-- Log in to your hosted console, and click Setup located in your navbar.
+- Log in to your Canary Console, and click + located in your Canaries section.

-- Your Canary is now registered, you can unplug it and move it to its production location.
+- Your Canary is now paired; you can unplug it and move it to its production location.

 I want to configure notifications